mgrimace/Homelab/Services/General_LXCs.md

 If you're installing multiple Ubuntu LXCs (for various projects) and/or you use the automatic rather than the advanced options for the script, you can set a static IP and change the container name later by visiting the container in proxmox, use the DNS, hostname option to change the name of the container

 ## Mount media share to your LXC

+On the LXC in proxmox, go to options, features, and ensure CIFS is enabled (and nesting)

 On the container >_console, log-in,